 The reason for low engagement

-The reason a newsletter only gets a three per cent click rate is because you are sending out transactional information, Johnson says.
+The reason a newsletter only gets a three percent click rate is that you are sending out transactional information, Johnson says.
 You are offering deals to get people to spend money.
-But by doing that, you are alienating 97 per cent of your audience.
+But by doing that, you are alienating 97 percent of your audience.

 The most successful newsletter, Johnson says, offer a mix of several different types of content, with the majority being informational.